 In the first week of November, RealClearPolitics moved the Colorado Senate race from Lean D to Toss Up, and Republicans were feeling increasingly positive about their chances.

-• Bennet increased the Democratic margin amongst women, as Democrats saw a +19 point margin in 2022 compared to a +16 point margin in 2018.
+- Bennet increased the Democratic margin amongst women, as Democrats saw a +19 point margin in 2022 compared to a +16 point margin in 2018.

 New Hampshire

-• In 2016, New Hampshire was much closer, as Hassan only won by .1%, or 1,000 votes, compared to the 56,000 vote margin she won by in 2022.
+- In 2016, New Hampshire was much closer, as Hassan only won by .1%, or 1,000 votes, compared to the 56,000 vote margin she won by in 2022.

-Now, you can clearly see that the hype about these races in the final days was much ado about nothing.
+Now, you can clearly see that the hype about these races in the final days was much to do about nothing.
 Inaccurate polls flooded the zone and the media played into the red wave narrative.
 In this world, it’s important to rely on the data to truly understand what is happening, and what might happen down the road.